In A Collision With A Truck, The Truck Always Wins

-Trucking accidents and tractor trailer accidents can occur for a variety of reasons, and are often the most dangerous road accidents.
-Persons in automobiles involved in an accident with big rigs, 18-wheelers, or even smaller trucks often suffer grave personal injury.
+Truck and tractor-trailer accidents can occur for a variety of reasons, and they are often the most dangerous road accidents.
+People in automobiles involved in an accident with big rigs, 18-wheelers and even smaller trucks often suffer grave personal injuries.
 In many cases, the accidents are fatal.

-I-75 connects major cities like Atlanta, Georgia and Chattanooga, Tennessee.
+I-75 connects major cities like Atlanta, Georgia, and Chattanooga, Tennessee.
 Major truck routes see more than their fair share of accidents.
-Because of their Dalton, Georgia location along the I-75 corridor, trucking accident attorneys at the law firm of McCamy, Phillips, Tuggle & Fordham see a lot of highway and trucking accidents and are experienced in handling these personal injury cases.
+Located in Dalton along the I-75 corridor, the attorneys of McCamy, Phillips, Tuggle & Fordham, LLP, see a lot of highway and trucking accidents and are experienced in handling these personal injury cases.

 There are many different kinds of trucking accidents that occur on our roads and highways.
-While some of these are due to factors beyond our control, such as infrastructure issues, inclement weather or even attempting to avoid an accident; many are caused by driver error.
-Truck accidents can occur due to aggressive driving, negligence, speeding, truck driver fatigue or falling sleep behind the wheel, substance abuse, as well as the failure to maintain the truck and properly secure cargo loads.
-Read more about truck driving accidents, their causes, and how they can be prevented.
+While some of these are due to factors beyond our control, such as infrastructure issues, inclement weather and even attempting to avoid an accident, many are caused by driver error.
+Truck accidents have many different causes, including aggressive driving, negligence, speeding, truck driver fatigue or falling sleep behind the wheel, and substance abuse, as well as the failure to maintain the truck and properly secure cargo loads.

 Common Road Traffic Accidents Involving Trucks

-The truck accident attorneys at McCamy, Phillips, Tuggle, & Fordham are experienced with many different injuries stemming from all types of trucking accidents.
-Some common trucking accidents are rollovers, jackknifes and under-ride accidents.
-Learn more about how these accidents happen and what to expect in the event they occur.
+The attorneys at McCamy, Phillips, Tuggle, & Fordham, LLP, are experienced with many different injuries stemming from all types of trucking accidents.
+Some common trucking accidents include rollovers, jackknifes and under-ride accidents.

 Trucking Safety Resource Links